Delree Dumont: Style

 Dumont's early work was in the realist style.
 Her more recent painting is primarily in the style of pointillism.
-Her primary medium is acrylic, but some of her works also include oil and watercolor work.
+Her primary medium is acrylic, but some of her works also include oil and watercolour work.
 Much of her artistic work draws on her experience as an Indigenous person.

 Reception

-In 2018 Dumont was invited to be part of an Indigenous Tourism Association of Canada event to be held at the Canadian embassy in Germany.
+In 2018, Dumont was invited to be part of an Indigenous Tourism Association of Canada event to be held at the Canadian embassy in Germany.
 As part of this invitation Dumont painted live in front of an audience at the embassy.